 Procedure to Change Grade Option:

-Students change from a letter grade option to Satisfactory/Unsatisfactory or from S/U to a letter grade by filing a Petition to Change Class Schedule, available from the Degrees or on the Registrar’s website.
-The Head Graduate Adviser endorses the petition by signature.
-In the case of a retroactive petition, the Head Graduate Adviser must also provide a memo of support, including a detailed explanation for the request.
+Students change from a letter grade option to Satisfactory/Unsatisfactory or from S/U to a letter grade before the deadline either by making the change themselves in CalCentral or contacting their GSAO to make the change on their behalf.
+In the case of a retroactive petition, the GSAO can submit an exception request in the Graduate Division’s eForm system.
+A memo of justification and support from the Head Graduate Advisor must be included.
 An additional memo of support from the instructor of record for the course is also required.

 Procedure to Replace Incomplete Grades:

 Instructors are expected to grade the work a student submits in a timely fashion and to replace the Incomplete grade.
 To replace an Incomplete grade on their records, students file a Petition to Remove an Incomplete Grade, available in program offices and through the Registar’s Office website.
 After the program records the grade replacing the Incomplete, the petition is submitted to the Registrar’s Office.
 When the earned grade is recorded by the Registrar, the student receives full unit credit and the grade points are added to the student’s grade-point average.

 Procedure for Documenting Course Grades for Master’s Students to Receive the Degree:

 Final grades for required courses for master’s degrees must be submitted by faculty and recorded by the Registrar before the Graduate Division submits the degree list to the Academic Senate for approval (about two months after final examinations).